 - Bake until piercable with a fork, but still pretty firm, 12-15 minutes.
 Remove from oven and allow to cool for a few minutes.

-- Place butternut squash into food processor bowl with onion, garlic, panko, chickpea flour, paprika, salt and pepper.
+Place the butternut squash into food processor bowl with the onion, garlic, panko, chickpea flour, paprika, salt and pepper.
 Pulse until ingredients are well blended, stopping to scrape down sides of bowl as needed.
-Roll into tot-shaped cylinders.

 Make the Spicy Maple Mustard